ellaboevans/User_PRODUCT_API_with_JWT_Auth/README.md

-# Express Node.js Server with MongoDB, User and Product Creation, and JWT Authentication
+# User and Product Creation, and JWT Authentication Backend

 This is a Node.js server project built using the Express framework and MongoDB database.
 The project allows for the creation of users and products, as well as authentication using JSON Web Tokens (JWT).